airsquared/blobsaver/README.md

 Please send feedback via [Github Issue](https://github.com/airsquared/blobsaver/issues/new/choose) or [Reddit PM](https://www.reddit.com//message/compose?to=01110101_00101111&subject=Blobsaver+Feedback) if you encounter any bugs/problems or have a feature request.

 ## TODO:
+- Fix reading the information from the device on Windows
 - Better notifications

 ## Built With